Bonaventura Gran: Biography

 In 1658 he was sent to Rome where he founded Santo Retiro are four monasteries in the province of Rome, including San Bonaventura al Palatino.
 He was an adviser to four popes: Alexander VII, Clement IX, Clement X and Innocent XI.
 In Rome in 1662 he founded the Riformella, a reform movement within the Reformed Order of Friars Minor of the Strict Observance, so the monks and Franciscan priests who dedicated themselves to the apostolate could gather in meditation and spiritual retreat, living the founding spirit of the Franciscan order.

 In 1679, he sent from Rome the relics of Saint Boniface, Saint Julian and Saint Vincent.
 Since then, the second Sunday of May is celebrated in Riudoms as the Feast of the Holy Relics.

 He died in Rome on 11 September 1684.

 Veneration

-In 1775 he was declared venerable and in 1906 he was beatified by the Pope Pius X, after the verification of two miraculous healings.
+Bonatura was declared venerable in 1775.
+On 14 June 1906 he was beatified by Pope Pius X, after the verification of two miraculous healings.
 The first one in 1790 when a woman was in a serious condition after falling from the horse and was inexplicably cured after have invoked him.
 The other, in 1818 in which another woman remained unconscious for three days after childbirth and cured instantaneously after applying him a relic of Bonaventura.
+The cause for his sainthood was opened on 9 December 1909.

-In Riudoms, his remains are preserved since 1972, when they were moved from Rome.
+In Riudoms, his remains have been preserved since 1972, when they were moved from Rome.
 They are currently in the tabernacle chapel in the church of Saint James the Apostle.
 In Riudoms there is a great devotion to Blessed Bonaventura and a feast in his honour is celebrated every 24 November, where his remains are taken in procession through the village.